Agentum07/wordle-solver/readME.md

 ## Wordle Solver
-> [Wordle](https://www.nytimes.com/games/wordle/index.html) is a web-based word game developed by Welsh-born software engineer Josh Wardle, formerly an employee of Reddit.
-Players attempt to guess a five-letter word in six attempts; feedback, in the form of colored tiles, is given for each guess, informing players which letters are in the correct position and which are in other positions of the answer word. ([source](https://en.wikipedia.org/wiki/Wordle))
+Created in honour of 1000 days of Wordle!

+_For when you really need to maintain your streak._

 I created a solver from scratch that uses a simple algorithm built upon the basic rules of the game and a couple of predetermined useful predictions to solve Wordle.
-There are no search/decision trees, learning models or intelligent agents; just plain old DSA.
-The algo has still managed to reach avg. levels of predictions that are less than 0.21 away from the [best known automated solver (avg.
+The algorithm has managed to reach avg. levels of predictions that are less than 0.21 away from the [best known automated solver (avg.
 3.42)](https://jonathanolson.net/wordle-solver/).

 ## Statistics
 * Total words: 2315